ParvinT/insidex_app/assets/legal/en/terms_of_service.md

 > ⚠️ **Medical Disclaimer Warning:**
 > The App is not a medical device or substitute for professional medical advice.

-These Terms govern your use of the INSIDEX mobile application and services provided by ALZHAMI LTD. By using our Services, you agree to these Terms.
+These Terms govern your use of the InsideX mobile application and services provided by ALZHAMI LTD. By using our Services, you agree to these Terms.

 ## 1. Eligibility and Account